 Additionally, another strategy to reduce risks for home care agencies is making sure to have home care health liability insurance as a safety plan for both your business and staff.

 Want more risk management tips for your health care agency?
 At Heffernan Insurance Brokers, we’re actively involved with industry groups across the nation, and we understand what you need to continue providing your clients the care they deserve.
-Learn more about our insurance programs senior living communities and allied health centers.
+Learn more about our insurance programs for senior living communities and allied health centers.